 Top Tips for Preventing Wound Infections in Horses

-The cause of an injury has a great influence over the likelihood of an infection setting in, and an injury that results in soft tissue damage, such as those caused by barbed wire or a nail are highly susceptible to infection.
+The cause of an injury has a great influence over the likelihood of an infection setting in, and injuries that result in soft tissue damage, such as those caused by barbed wire or a nail, are highly susceptible to infection.

 Infection is a major factor in delaying the wound from healing, causing reduced elasticity of the tissue, opening up of wounds that have been surgically closed with sutures and the formation of exuberant granulation of the tissue.